Free Flutter Sleeve Sewing Pattern (t-shirt 3 – 10)

 Line up the quarter marks as shown:

-Attach the binding to the neckline with a 3/8 inch seam allowance.
-Stretch the binding fabric as you sew.
-Take care to not let the neckline fabric stretch.
-(Go slow and know this my take practice.)
+Attach the binding to the neckline with a 3/8-inch seam allowance.
+Stretch the binding fabric as you sew, taking care not to let the neckline fabric stretch.
+(Go slow, and know this may take practice.)

 For a more finished look, you can topstitch along the edge of the neckline.